About Us

 Japhet Shanungu

-Accounts Officer and IT Teacher
+Accounts Officer

-Japhet holds a certificate in Computers, and a certificate in Teaching Methodology.
-He was a 4th year undergrad in a BSc in Production Management.
+Japhet joined the Chipembele team in 2011.
+His main duties are to manage the accounts under the Chief Development Officer’s oversight.
+He holds a certificate in Computers and enjoys developing his IT skills.
+He holds a certificate in Teaching Methodology and was a 4th year undergrad in a BSc in Production Management.
 He has previously taught computing at Chipata Trades Institute and worked for 4 years in office administration at Tribal Textiles.
-His interests include running, listening to music and playing and watching football (soccer).

 STANLEY MWANZA